kubernetes/community/contributors/devel/security-release-process.md

    `v2.4`, a new branch will be created in the private fork called `release-2.4.7`, branching at the `v2.4.7` tag.
 If `HEAD` were to be used instead, the security release might include non-security fixes.
+   - Alternatively, this branch could be named something like `issue-N`, referencing the GitHub issue tracking the vulnerability and fix.
-  - TODO: continuous integration testing should be set up for the branch
+  - TODO: continuous integration testing should be set up for the branch, ideally with only a very small configuration change.
 - If a security incident affects multiple supported releases, then patch release branches will be created for all affected releases.
-- Similarly, if a security issue affects `master`, then a private `master` branch will be created, though this will be synced to public `HEAD`, rather than from a particular tag.
+Vulnerabilities affecting `master` will be fixed via cherry-picks after fixes to the release branches have been publicized.
+- If multiple security issues are reported simultaneously, they will be combined into a single security release target, unless it is deemed infeasible to fix all vulnerabilities at once (e.g. if one vulnerability will take significantly longer to fix).
-- The Fix Team will submit fixes to the private branch(es).
-If a fix is only needed for a published release (and not `master`), then it is fine to merge directly into the private release branch (rather than following the cherry-pick process).
+- The Fix Team will merge fixes directly to the private branch(es), rather than following the normal cherry-pick process
   - As is feasible, the normal PR review process (including LGTM and OWNERS approval) should be followed for all fixes, though the submit queue infrastructure may not be operational on the private branches.